Somayyah/lfs/log.md

 	```

 	I'll track all the system triplet changes in system_triplet.md, I'll replace "Build, host, target" with "Host, staging, target" because it's less confusing to me.

+- We can't build glibc without a working compiler, and can’t have a fully functional compiler without a functional version of libgcc.
+So, we build a minimal version of libgcc to get started, use it to build glibc, and then finish the job by building the fully functional libgcc and libstdc++.
+Cross compiler will be installed in $LFS/tools.